CERTIFIED DATA DESTRUCTION SERVICES

 We Make Data Disappear

-All of our processes conform with the NIST SP 800-88-R1 Guidelines for Media Sanitization .
-For example, we use a single overwrite pass with 100% verification as default.
-However, if three-pass or seven-pass wipes are desired, we can certainly accommodate that upon request.
+All our certified data destruction service processes conform with the NIST SP 800-88-R1 Guidelines for Media Sanitization .
+For example, our default wiping methodology is a single overwrite pass with a 100% verification pass.
+However, if you desire three-pass or seven-pass wipes, we can certainly accommodate that upon request.

 We can help you get rid of data - for good.